 - In abrasive applications, wear-points can be replaced in seconds, without tools.
 If these changes are above the ground, they can typically be done with a man-lift rather than a crane.

-More than 98 percent of manufacturing facilities that make the switch to QF NEVER go back to using spiral or flanged ducting for dust, mist, smoke and fume collection.
+Many manufacturing facilities that make the switch to QF NEVER go back to using spiral or flanged ducting for dust, mist, smoke and fume collection.

 Making the switch to QF is fast and easy.

 - We make flange and machine adapters that will attach to any dust collector or machine.
 Simply provide us with the outer and inner diameters and any bolt-hole patterns and we will provide an adapter.

 - If you are attaching to the end of a duct run, we can provide an adapter that will mount to your existing ductwork.
 If you need to connect to a flange, simply provide us the outer and inner diameters and a bolt hole pattern.
 If no flange is involved, we can provide an adapter that can be tec screwed, riveted or welded to your existing duct.